 1978 - Present Day

 In 1978, Col Kehoe retired from the Regiment and the name was changed to His Majesty's Tenth Regiment of Foot in America.
-Currently, the 10th Regiment consists of 2 companies of uniformed soldier: Grenadiers and Light Infantry; a company of Music; and a Corps of Civillian Volunteers.
+Currently, the 10th Regiment consists of 3 companies of uniformed soldiers: Grenadiers, Light Infantry, & Colonel's (Battalion); a company of Music; and a Corps of Civillian Volunteers.
+(See the Regimental Structure page for a desription of each.)
 The Regiment still measures its growth, progress and appearance to the standards of April 19, 1775 as this is always the first day on the field at Lexington Green and Concord's North Bridge.
 In the more than 30 years since Col Kehoe's retirement, the Regiment has contiuned to update and refine our uniforms, accoutrements, and drill as new information becomes available in accordance with the high standards for accuracy set by Col Kehoe.

 In addition to portraying the events of April 19, 1775 (i.e. Patriot's Day) in Lexington and Concord, the 10th Regiment maintains a busy schedule of events throughout the re-enactment season, with at least one event per month from May through October.
 These include marching in parades with bayonets fixed and Colours flying to weekend long recreations of other Revolutionary battles.
 While these events mainly take place in Massachusetts and the northeastern states (Rhode Island, Connecticut, New Jersey, Pennsylvania, New York, New Hampshire, Vermont, Maine), the Regiment has travelled to Viginia, North & South Carolina, Canada, The Bahamas, and England.

 "Battle of Lexington Green" rehearsal, 8 April 2017